Lateef-Azeez/Walmart-Sales-Data-Analysis-SQL/README.md

 ## Impact:
 * Enhanced data accuracy and real-time insights.
 * Improved sales strategies and cost efficiency.
-* Empowered decision-making with data-driven tools.
+* Empowered data-driven decision-making.

 ### This project showcases my expertise in leveraging SQL for Data Analysis and also highlights my ability to drive informed decisions and optimize business operations.

-For code details, refer to
+For query details, refer to Walmart Sales Data Analysis.sql